Hypercubers/hypercubing.xyz/docs/software/magiccube4d.md

 Try reading [MC4D's FAQ](https://superliminal.com/cube/faq.html) on the superliminal website.
 If you're still having an issue, try asking for help on the Discord server or mailing list.

 ??? warning "my computer wants to open the `.jar` file with notepad"
-    This means that you haven't installed java properly.
+    This means that you haven't installed Java properly.
 Make sure to get the newest version from [Java's website](https://www.java.com/en/).
 After the installation, right click on the `mc4d-4-3-343.jar` file, and click `open with Java(TM) Platform SE Binary`.

 ??? warning "facecolors.txt doesn't change my colors"
     1. Try closing and reopening the program, and then reloading the puzzle using the menu.